 Please briefly elaborate on one of your extracurricular activities or work experiences.
 (250 words)

 My first ever job was as an intern in a local startup company: Skitchen.
-They had just recently started producing and selling cast iron cookware online and they had planned on starting to sell in local offline stores as well.
+They had just recently started producing and selling cast iron cookware online, and they had planned on starting to sell in local offline stores as well.
 They tasked me with designing the packaging for their two most popular products: the Denver Dutch Oven and the Stockholm Skillet.
 Before then, I had never had the chance to produce designs in a professional environment.
 Therefore, it felt new and thrilling.
-I got the chance to go through the whole design process from planning my designs to actually making it and then having it be printed out and used as their retail packaging in one of the biggest premium grocery stores in Indonesia.
+I got the chance to go through the whole design process from planning my designs to actually making it, and then having it be printed out and used as their retail packaging in one of the biggest premium grocery stores in Indonesia.
 Through this internship, I learned not only how to effectively brainstorm for ideas but also how to present/pitch said ideas.
 I gained additional communication skills which I had severely lacked before and I learned how to work with people in order to achieve the best results.
 At the end of the day, the work was always fun and this internship ensured me that I did want to work as a graphic designer in the future.

+Hi!
+I’m glad you seem sure about what you want from Purdue, and your experiences seems really unique.
+The internship was a nice touch.
+I feel though, that since these are supplemental essays with short word limits, it’s better to focus your answers and make them very detailed.
+All your writings for this essay should be very specific to Purdue and shouldn’t be copy-paste-able to any other essay.
+Currently, a lot of the lessons or conclusions made are a bit vague, and I couldn’t really tell why you’re specifically passionate about Purdue.
+As a reader, I could read this and assume you’re not that passionate about Purdue, because you’re not telling a clear story of what you would do as a student enrolled in Purdue.